zxkane/articles/content/posts/2020/effective-aws-cdk-for-aws-cloudformation/index.md

 - AWS
 ---

 [Infrastructure as Code][infra-as-cdoe] is the trend to manage the resources of application.
 [AWS CloudFormation][aws-cloudformation] is the managed serive offering the IaC capability on AWS [since 2011][cloudformation-announcement-blog].
-CloudFormation uses the [declarative language][declarative-programming] to manage your AWS resources with the style what you declare what you get.
+CloudFormation uses the [declarative language][declarative-programming] to manage your AWS resources with the style what you get is what you declare.

 However there are cons of CloudFormation as a declarative language,
 - the readability and maintanence for applications involving lots of resources